LAS VEGAS -- Storage networking has evolved substantially over the past few years, and one speaker at Comdex Fall...

 Internet Protocol-based storage is the next-generation standard that is used in network-attached storage (NAS) systems, and it is what Worth said will soon lead to more storage area network (SAN) implementations in 2003.
 SAN evolution has largely been held back because the Fibre Channel framework that they have relied upon is seen as expensive, complicated and not interoperable.

 To date, storage networking has also been hindered by slow standards development, but Worth said that that will change in 2003 as well.
-He said that vendors are set to release a new generation of standards-based IP storage products that
+He said that vendors are set to release a new generation of standards-based IP storage products that are easier to work with and which will utilize advances in standards such as iSCSI (Internet SCSI), iFCP (Internet Fibre Channel Protocol) and FCIP (Fibre Channel over IP).

 Worth said that SANs in particular will get a boost next year when those new standards begin to replace Fibre Channel altogether.
 Despite studies that have shown that SANs can offer a lower total cost of ownership than tape drives for backup and recovery, enterprises' reluctance to commit to Fibre Channel has been the sticking point.